jogetoss/universal-datalist-inbox-audit-trail/README.md

 # Description

-This universal datalist inbox works with audit trail plugin to show assignments for all apps that have the audit trail plugin attached.
+This plugin shows the assignments for all the apps that have the plugin attached.

 # Getting Help